BMBOMICH/BMBOMICH/README.md

 https://discord.gg/Ds569tMbDa

-(i copy pasted it. maybe i will edit soon but idk)
+(i copy pasted it. maybe i will edit soon but idk. decided to change my readme after people following me. i really dont know how people are finding but hopefully you are correct audience for my recently created community)